yffenim/effy/index.md

 **2022 - present** - Cybersecurity Consulting for individuals and small enterprises; Developer and contributer to open source software.

+**2019 - present - Movement Therapist (read: personal trainer with a focus on using movement patterns to shift thought patterns)

 **2017 - present** - Produced multiple artists and grassroots groups.
 94% success rate on grant submissions.

 **2014 - 2017** - Co-founder and Executive Directory of Bad Subject, a grassroots non-profit that offers activities-based workshops on Consent, Media Literacy, and Anti-Oppression.
 We created teaching material after Consent was added to the curriculum and worked with legal reps to rehabilitate convicts.